lfglabs-dev/starknet.quest/README.md

 ## How to get started

-Fork the repository and clone it to your local system from the forked repository.
+Fork the repository and clone the forked repository to your local system
 ```bash
 git clone https://github.com/starknet-id/starknet.quest.git
 ```